SabreTools/NDecrypt/README.md

 	d, decrypt - Decrypt the input files

 	Possible values for [flags] (one or more can be used):
 	-c, --citra           - Enable using aes_keys.txt instead of keys.bin
-	-dev, --development - Enable using development keys, if available -f, --force         - Force operation by avoiding sanity checks -h, --hash          - Output size and hashes to a companion file
+	-dev, --development   - Enable using development keys, if available -f, --force           - Force operation by avoiding sanity checks -h, --hash            - Output size and hashes to a companion file -k, --keyfile <path>  - Path to keys.bin or aes_keys.txt

 	<path> can be any file or folder that contains uncompressed items.
 	More than one path can be specified at a time.